-'''

-cst_design_environment -withmpi -machinefile="<MACHINEFILE>" -m -r modelfile.cst
+cst\design\environment -withmpi -machinefile="<MACHINEFILE>" -m -r modelfile.cst

-'''

-10.3 Use MPI Automatically for Huge Projects
+10.4 Use MPI Automatically for Huge Projects

-Huge FIT-TD simulations with a mesh cell size greater than two billions (2^{31}) will not succeed if they run on a single computer without MPI.
+Huge FIT-TD simulations with a mesh cell size greater than two billions $(2^{31})$ will not succeed if they run on a single computer without MPI.
 The reason is that the FIT-TD solver cannot handle these huge numbers.
-However, there is solution to overcome this problem, the feature is called "Use MPI automatically for huge projects".
+However, there is solution to overcome this problem, the feature is called "Use automatic local MPI".